botcrypto-io/awesome-crypto-trading-bots/README.md

 * [financial-indexes-correlation](https://github.com/Erfaniaa/financial-indexes-correlation) - Analyze financial data correlations fast and easily
 * [financial-dataset-generator](https://github.com/Erfaniaa/financial-dataset-generator) - Easy-to-use dataset generator for applying machine learning on financial markets
 * [undervalued-crypto-finder](https://github.com/Erfaniaa/undervalued-crypto-finder) - Get a list of cryptocurrencies which are now cheap and may be a good opportunity for investment.
 This project finds some cryptocurrencies which are below the daily moving average (eg. MA200).
+* [Gunbot Quant](https://github.com/GuntharDeNiro/gunbot-quant) - Standalone application for market screening and backtesting, focus on screening with algo trading in mind, offers repeatable workflows and useful, beautiful reports.

 ## Development Communities
 ### Telegram